rupsagar/rupsagar/readme.md

 ### Hi there 👋

+- I am Rupsagar Chatterjee.
+- Pronouns - he/him.
-I am Rupsagar Chatterjee.
-I am currently working as an Associate Engineer at Airbus India.
-I have an M.Tech. in Structural Engineering from Indian Institute of Technology Kanpur, and a Bachelor in Civil from Jadavpur University, both situated in India.
+- I am currently working as an Associate Engineer at Airbus India.
+- I have an M.Tech. in Civil Engineering from Indian Institute of Technology Kanpur specializing in Structures, and a Bachelor in Civil from Jadavpur University.

-I am currently pursuing a personal project of developing a general-purpose numerical tool with nonlinear capabilities for analysis of continuum mechanics and fracture mechanics problems.
+- I am currently working on a personal project of developing a general-purpose nonlinear finite element tool for continuum mechanics and fracture mechanics problems.
 I also plan to develop a sophisticated and intuitive graphical user interface for its application.
+- For more details about myself and my projects, you can visit my [website](https://rupsagar.github.io/).

 <!--
 **rupsagar/rupsagar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.